nicm42/100-days-of-code-v2/log4.md

 **Day 65: 27th September 2021**
 I finally did some Frontend Mentor feedback.
 I started off with challenges I'd done, but then went to anyone who had a query I could answer.
 Every time I do it I think how rewarding it is and how I should do it more often and then end up putting it off.
 I also went back to Click the Shape.
 It took me a while to think about how to reset the shape, but I got that done eventually.
 And then just a couple of randomisations and it's up to where the previous version was (albeit with layout problems and a strange bug, but they are for another day).

+**Day 66: 28th September 2021**
+Back to Drupal today, before I forget what I'm doing.
+The carousel is now nearly done, it's just moving the title and body fields on top of the image that's left.
+When I tried using a position absolute, like I did with the arrows and dots it just made the image small.
+Investigating that will be for another day.
+I got as far as stopping the carousel from autoplaying because it was driving me mad trying to see anything when I inspected it.